 For those couples looking for adventure on their romantic foray, Bishop is your place.
 A true gateway for outdoor escapades, you’re only a few miles from a multitude of amazing recreational activities.
 This includes sports like rock climbing, backcountry skiing or even snowmobiling all in the same vacation.
 Named as one of “America’s Coolest Mountain Towns” by Men’s Journal, expect to find a cotton-wood lined town surrounded by scenic alpine vistas that rise two vertical miles above you.

 Snow Play: Head east into the White Mountains, strap on your snowshoes or cross-country skis and venture into the ancient Bristlecone forest.
 Containing the oldest recorded living things on earth, these gnarled, twisted trees will make you appreciate the sweet moments in life.
-If you feel like heading west into the Sierra, you’ll find world-class backcountry skiing, and world-class downhill skiing at Mammoth Mountain less than an hour away.
+If you feel like heading west into the Sierra, you’ll find both world-class backcountry and downhill skiing at Mammoth Mountain less than an hour away.